eikek/sharry/modules/microsite/docs/doc/dev.md

 shell:

 - `make` to compile all sources (Elm + Scala)
-- `restserver/universal:packageBin` to create zip packages
+- `make-zip` to create zip packages
-- `restserver/debian:packageBin` to create debian packages
+- `make-deb` to create debian packages
+- `make-pkg` to run a clean compile and create both packages

 The zip file can be found afterwards in: